 Here’s a solution – turn that striking quilt pattern into a pillow!
 Simply take a block or two...or four, and make a delightful quilted zipper pillow.
-The design seen here uses 4 blocks from my pattern, Modern Fans – available Aug.
-30.
+The design seen here uses 4 blocks from the Modern Fans pattern.

 A touch of math...just a touch...

-Sewing this pillow top together I used the typical ¼” quilters seam allowance.
-However, when it came time to sewing the actual pillow, I wanted a ½” seam allowance around the perimeter.
-That means that my unfinished pillow top will measure 19” square.
+Sewing this pillow top together I used the typical ¼" quilters seam allowance.
+However, when it came time to sewing the actual pillow, I wanted a ½" seam allowance around the perimeter (For a really nice, sturdy seam).
+That means that for a finished 18" square pillow, my unfinished pillow top will measure 19" square.
 Make sense?

 Step 1: Quilt your quilt sandwich